 LifeWays Community Mental Health

-The Crisis Clinician conducts unscheduled crisis intervention activities for the purpose of resolving a crisis situation requiring immediate attention.
-The Crisis Clinician provides culturally competent and trauma-informed services to all consumers in need of crisis intervention while incorporating LifeWays’ mission, vision and values into the decision-making process.
+The Crisis Specialist conducts unscheduled crisis intervention activities for the purpose of resolving a crisis situation that requires immediate attention.
+The Crisis Specialist provides culturally competent and trauma-informed services to all consumers in need of crisis intervention, incorporating LifeWays’ mission, vision and values into the decision-making process.

 Conducts crisis/risk assessments and determines risks and chooses appropriate intervention to address and reduce the risk.